Internal Auditor Job Description & Profile

 How Do You Become an Internal Auditor?

-To become an Internal Auditor, you must obtain relevant education and professional certifications.
+To become an internal auditor, you must obtain relevant education and professional certifications.
 You may start as a company trainee or intern to gain auditing experience and develop your technical and soft skills to excel.
-Networking is essential in any industry, attending industry events, joining professional associations, and connecting with other professionals in the field.
+Networking is essential in any industry.
+This includes attending industry events.
+Also, join professional associations and connect with other professionals in the field.

 Internal Auditor Skills and Qualifications

-Internal Auditor responsibilities include evaluating and assessing the effectiveness of an organisation’s internal controls, risk management, and governance processes.
-Their profile requires a combination of education, experience, skills, knowledge and attitude to carry out their responsibilities effectively.
-Here is the typical profile of a successful Internal Auditor:
+Internal auditors check and assess an organisation’s internal controls.
+They also test risk management and governance processes.
+Their profile requires a combination of education, experience, skills, knowledge, and attitude.
+This will help them carry out their responsibilities effectively.
+Here is the typical profile of a successful internal auditor:

+• Experience.
 Auditors usually have several years of experience in accounting, finance, or auditing.
-Many successful Internal Auditors come from a Big Four background.
+Many successful internal auditors come from a Big Four background.

+• Skills.
 Auditors need strong analytical, critical thinking, and problem-solving skills to evaluate an organisation’s internal controls, identify potential risks, and recommend solutions.
-They also need strong communication skills to communicate findings and recommendations effectively to senior management and other stakeholders.
+They also need strong communication skills.
+They use these skills to communicate findings and recommendations effectively to senior management and other stakeholders.

-Auditors must follow a Professional Code of Ethics, which requires them to comply with “Integrity, Objectivity, Confidentiality, and Competency”.
-They should have a curious mindset, always seeking to understand how the organisation operates and where potential risks may lie.
+• Attitude.
+Auditors must follow a Professional Code of Ethics, which requires them to comply with “Integrity, Objectivity, Confidentiality, and Competency.”.
+They should have a curious mindset.
+They should always seek to understand how the organisation operates and where potential risks may lie.

-Internal auditing is a continuously evolving field, and staying up to date with industry developments, regulations, and best practices is essential.
+• Professional Development.
+Internal auditing is a continuously evolving field.
+Staying up-to-date with industry developments, regulations, and best practices is essential.
 Auditors need to attend conferences, take training courses, and stay informed about new trends in the field.

 Internal Auditor Job Description